 He is pictured with Buddha Amitabha on his head which shows that he is a manifestation of Avalokitesvara and at the same time it also shows the importance of having great respect to one’s teacher.
 His statues and placed almost in all the temples, palaces and monasteries all over Tibet in order to remember his kindness to the Tibetans.

 Dharma King Trisong Detsen

-Dharma King Trisong Detsen was the 38th king of Tibet in the 8th century and he is believed to be a manifestation of Manjushiri, the Buddha of wisdom.
-He was born in 42 A.D and his farther was Tridezug Tsen and his mother was Nanamza.
+Dharma King Trisong Detsen was the 38th king of Tibet in the 8th century and he is believed to be a manifestation of Manjushri, the Buddha of wisdom.
+He was born in 42 A.D and his father was Tridezug Tsen and his mother was Nanamza.

 King Trisong Detsen sent people to invite famous Indian Buddhist masters like Padmasambhava and abbot Shantarakshita.
 With these tow master’s guidance, the king constructed the first Buddhist monastery of Tibet, Samye.
 It was here in the 8th century that the first seven monks of Tibet received their Buddhist vows from abbot Boddhisatva.
 Following that, a big quantity of Buddhist scriptures was translated into Tibetan from Sanskrit.